$0 UAE Freelance/Remote Work Visa Guide — Quick-Start Checklist

 Stage 3: Medical Fitness Test

-You must attend a government-approved medical center for a blood test and chest X-ray.
-The test screens for HIV, hepatitis, and tuberculosis.
+You must attend a government-approved medical center for the required screening, which includes blood testing and a chest X-ray; exact screening depends on the route and center.
 If you have pre-existing conditions that affect these results, discuss them with an immigration professional before applying.

 Approved centers include the Muhaisnah Medical Center in Dubai and free-zone-specific clinics.
 Some free zones (IFZA, GoFreelance) have arrangements with specific clinics that process their applicants quickly.
 The fee is AED 350–600 depending on the center and any additional tests required.

-Results are typically available the same day or the next working day.
-The medical clearance certificate is submitted digitally to the immigration authority.
+The medical clearance certificate is submitted digitally to the immigration authority once issued; timing varies by center.

 Stage 4: Emirates ID Biometrics